We invite you to join our rapidly-growing community of international students and interns at International House of Prayer University (IHOPU).

 - Submit copies of academic qualifications from each secondary school, college, or university attended (unless you are applying for Simeon Company).
 If not originally in English, these documents must arrive with a certified English translation documenting coursework, examinations taken, grades received, passing and maximum marks, and evidence that you have completed secondary school.

-- Submit your scores from the TOEFL.
+- Submit your scores from the TOEFL exam if English is not your first language.
 All applicants must be proficient in the English language.
 IHOPU applicants must have a minimum TOEFL score of 70 on the internet-based test, or 523 on the paper-based test.
 IHOPU’s school code is 4247.

 - Submit your completed Affidavit of Financial Support form (see below).